 The Pro Football Hall of Fame has enshrined 23 persons over the years who are categorized as “contributors.”
 The last contributor elected into the Hall was Dallas Cowboys owner Jerry Jones.
 Bobby Beathard is a nominee this year.
 The Hall of Fame process states that ”Any person, including the 48 elite members of the Selection Committee may place in nomination any eligible players, coaches or contributors.”

-Chuck Noll once jokingly said that Bill Nunn was, “One of the few sportswriters who ended up making something himself.”
-It’s no joke; Bill Nunn was instrumental in literally changing the face of the NFL.
+Chuck Noll once jokingly said that Bill Nunn was, “One of the few sportswriters who ended up making something of himself.”
+It’s no joke; Bill Nunn was instrumental in literally changing the complexion of the NFL.
 The Pro Football Hall of Fame has a definitive gap until it is filled with the bust of William G. Nunn Jr.

 We’ll see how this process goes, now for my song selection.
 There is a football game on Sunday.
 That was supposed to be the destination of the 2017 Pittsburgh Steelers but their journey was never completed: “If I had a heart … this will never end cause I want more … give me more … I’ll see what tomorrow brings.”